 After each semester the academic records of all Financial Aid Students will be reviewed to determine if Satisfactory Academic Progress is being maintained.
 A student's entire academic record is reviewed including all credits earned at prior institutions even if Financial Aid was not used to earn these hours.
+NCTC transfers credit hours that are applicable to any program of study offered.
+All hours count toward completion rate, even courses earned as a dual credit student, but the GPA does not get transferred.
 All students, including transfer students, must submit transcripts from all prior colleges and have them evaluated by the end of the first semester of enrollment.
 Students without degree evaluations will not be eligible to receive aid for the following term.
-Title IV funds awarded are affected by this policy.
+All Title IV funds awarded are affected by this policy.
 The requirements for these standards are set by Federal regulations (34CFR 668.34).